panoptesDev/Safecoin/docs/src/running-validator/validator-start.md

 be disabled to reduce CPU load at the expense of slightly more disk usage for local snapshot storage.

-Add the `--snapshot-compression none` argument to your `safecoin-validator` command-line arguments and restart the validator.
+Add the `--snapshot-compression none` argument to your `panoptis-validator` command-line arguments and restart the validator.

 ### Using a ramdisk with spill-over into swap for the accounts database to reduce SSD wear